csdojo-defaang/defaang/README.md

 Right now, we don't even have a UI mockup yet.
 This is a completely new project.
 So, the next step is probably to make some UI mockups.
 Feel free to take a stab at that and submit your idea as a PR!

 The other thing that'd be helpful is a flowchart of how users might interact with the website.

+Finally - this might be a good (first) issue to tackle: https://github.com/ykdojo/defaang/issues/14